Ukraine's ceasefire under pressure as one more serviceman killed

 More than 6,100 civilians, separatists and pro-Kiev service staff have been killed so far in the conflict.
 Fighting erupted in Ukraine's Russian-speaking east after the Moscow-backed president was ousted in a public revolt and Russia annexed Crimea.

-Ukrainian military spokesman Oleksander Motuzyanyk said the separatists had stepped up their attacks against government forces and were using large-caliber artillery, all in violation of the Minsk agreement.
+Ukrainian military spokesman Oleksander Motuzyanyk said the separatists had stepped up their attacks against government forces and were using large-calibre artillery, all in violation of the Minsk agreement.

 He said attacks were largely focused near the airport in the big regional city of Donetsk and in the south-east near Mariupol, a government-held coastal city of half a million on the Sea of Azov.